LewdM3at/GoonGet/README.md

 # GoonGet

-CLI tool for fetching Rule34 content directly in your terminal.
+CLI tool for fetching Rule34, Gelbooru content directly in your terminal.

 ## 📌 Overview